 - Operational management and capabilities of the management team

-The outcome of the IBR enables the Board of Directors to make informed decisions about the business and its future direction, as well as our expert advisors providing advice or assistance in obtaining:
+The outcome of the IBR enables the board of directors to make informed decisions about the business and its future direction, as well as allowing our expert advisers to provide advice or assistance in obtaining:

 - Refinance or asset/invoice finance